IAM-VarunKR/java-microservice-eks/README.md

-# java-microservice-eks
+# Java Microservice on AWS EKS

-A Java microservice application deploying on AWS EKS
+This project involves deploying a Java-based microservice application on an AWS EKS (Kubernetes) cluster with a CI/CD pipeline, monitoring, and logging.

+~

+~